 Once you become familiar with all the reporting features, you may want to create custom reports that you can save to call upon later.

-To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save as” button at the top of the report page, as shown in the example below.
+To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save” button at the top-right of the report page, as shown in the example below.
 Then enter a name for the report and save it.

-It's useful for any type of business to know what sections of your website are responsible for significant ad revenue.
-That is a crucial activity to do as a common practice in any business enterprise for a site monetized with AdSense.
+It's beneficial for any business to know what sections of its website are responsible for significant ad revenue.

 © 2009 Glenn Stok